jfecher/ante-website/content/blog/safe_shared_mutability.md

 they can define their vectors to be vectors of pointer types and their unions to have pointers for each variant's data.
 This will avoid any AxM errors for the rest of their program - unless they accidentally call `get` over `get_cloned` or similar.
 In that case, they will be given a type error and (hopefully) a helpful message suggesting to use `get_cloned` as an alternative.
-Tutorials can encourage this approach as well by using pointer types more often at first, until introducing owning references later on as a method of reducing boxing.
-Compared to the Rust approach, this approach requires a one-time change in data types (if not done already / copied from a tutorial), but in return new users are much less likely to encounter AxM related errors.
+Tutorials for Ante can encourage this approach as well by using pointer types more often at first, until introducing owning references later on as a method of reducing boxing.
+Compared to the Rust approach, this requires a one-time change in data types (if not done already / copied from a tutorial), and in return new users are much less likely to encounter AxM related errors.
 Comparing the runtime costs of the two work arounds, excessive cloning has the potential to degrade performance considerably when using larger types, but extra boxing in collection types and tagged unions won't generally have as drastic a performance impact.